The Japanese Warring States, 1560

 The Land of the Rising Sun is entering a new era.
 In the aftermath of the Onin War, waves of political and social change are sweeping across Japan.
 The almighty power of emperors and shoguns have vanished, and the territories of Honshu, Kyushu, and Shikoku are now divided among the daimyo, a group of powerful feudal lords.
 Each of these colourful characters seeks to establish themselves as the mightiest daimyo of the era.
 Prepare to form alliances, be wary of betrayal, and guide your clan towards lofty ambitions—Japan’s towering mountains, lush valleys, and expansive plains are all ripe for the taking.

-As a continuous crisis cabinet, this committee is most appropriate for experienced delegates.
-Position papers are mandatory, and must be submitted by Sunday, January 13, 2019, at 23:59 PST.
-More information about position papers can be found on page 3 of the Background Guide.
+As a continuous crisis committee, the Historical Crisis Committee is most appropriate for experienced delegates.
+Position papers are mandatory and must be submitted by February 7th, 2020, at 23:59 PST.
+More information about position papers specific to this committee can be found on page 3 of the Background Guide.

 Derek Wu | Director